rguseinov/revmass-uprisings-regchange-replication/README.md

 1. Create datasets by opening "datasets.R" and running the code.
 To run the code, you will need NAVCO2.1_default.csv, beis_regr.csv and toronto_clean.csv.
 2. Perform PanelMatch and SCM analysis by opening "script.R" and running the code.
 Mind the name of the created datasets from step 1.
 3. To perform PanelMatch on Revolutionary Episodes Dataset data, open "beis.R" and run the code.
 Mind the name of the created datasets from step 1.
-4. Perform two-way fixed-effects analysis by opening "fect.R" and running the code.
+4. Perform fixed-effects counterfactual estimators analysis by opening "fect.R" and running the code.
 Mind the name of the created datasets from step 1.

 If you need the code for the visualizations from the sample description part, open "visualisations.R" and run the code.